Mixed-precision arithmetic: Overview

 Iterative algorithms (like gradient descent) are good candidates for mixed-precision arithmetic.
 In an iterative algorithm like square root, a coarse integral guess can be made and refined over many iterations until the error in precision makes it such that the smallest addition or subtraction to the guess is still too coarse to be an acceptable answer.
 When this happens, the precision can be increased to something more precise, which allows for smaller increments to be used for the approximation.

 Supercomputers such as Summit utilize mixed-precision arithmetic to be more efficient with regards to memory and processing time, as well as power consumption.

+Floating point format

+A floating-point number is typically packed into a single bit-string, as the sign bit, the exponent field, and the significand or mantissa, from left to right.
+As an example, a IEEE 754 standard 32-bit float ("FP32", "float32", or "binary32") is packed as follows:

+The IEEE 754 binary floats are: